Bogdan P.

 Preview

-Common pitfall: The toolbar must be rendered within a NavigationStack.
-Without it, toolbar animations won't work and .bottomBar placement may be ignored entirely.
+Common pitfall: The toolbar should be rendered within a NavigationStack.
+Without it, toolbar animations may not work and .bottomBar placement may be ignored entirely.

 Swift